VOLTAREN EMULGEL * GEL 60G 1%

 | Respiratory, thoracic and mediastinal disorders |

 |Very rare ||Asthma. |

 | Skin and subcutaneous tissue disorders |

-Reporting of suspected adverse reactions that occur after authorization of the medicinal product is important, as it allows continuous monitoring of the benefit / risk ratio of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via the national reporting system https://www.aifa.gov.it/content/segnalazioni-reazioni-avverse
+Reporting of suspected adverse reactions that occur after authorization of the medicine is important, as it allows continuous monitoring of the benefit / risk ratio of the medicine.
+Healthcare professionals are asked to report any suspected adverse reactions via the national reporting system at: http://www.aifa.gov.it/content/segnalazioni-reazioni-avverse.

 Pregnancy and breastfeeding